sunatthegilddotcom/perovskites/README.md

       |___visualiza clusters.py
 </code></pre>

-Check out the [`examples`](examples/) directory for example notebooks which show how these modules can be put to use and also to visualize the spatial PL intensity data of perovskite thin films.
+* Check out the [`examples`](examples/) directory for example notebooks which show how these modules can be put to use and also to visualize the spatial PL intensity data of perovskite thin films.
+* Check out this [notebook](examples/presentation_notebook.ipynb) where all the modules have been put to use for demonstration.

 ## Use-case analysis